josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/c_sharp/c_sharp_signals.md

 ## Custom signals as C# events

-To declare a custom event in your C# script, use the [Signal] attribute on a public delegate type.
+To declare a custom event in your C# script, use the `[Signal]` attribute on a public delegate type.
-Note that the name of this delegate needs to end with EventHandler.
+Note that the name of this delegate needs to end with `EventHandler`.

 ```
 [Signal]